School of Ministry

 - work with the Yorkshire Ministry Course (YMC)

 - provide 'Education for Discipleship'

 - relate study to practice

 If you are hoping to deepen your own personal faith and understanding, or wanting to train for an authorised ministry, or explore your own calling, this could be for you!
 Sessions are held once a month on Sundays at the Mirfield Centre, starting in September of each year.
 Some evening sessions are involved also.

-The Director of the Wakefield School of Ministry is Revd Canon Dr John Lawson.
-For more information contact Rachael Salmon, Administrator for Training & Learning: 01924 481916 or email@example.com or go to www.wakefield.anglican.org/training to find out more.
+The Director of the Wakefield Area School of Ministry is Revd Canon Dr John Lawson.
+For more information contact Marlene Beresford, Administrator, on 01924 481916 or email@example.com, or go to www.leeds.anglican.org/training-lay.

 Many Dioceses now run Schools of Ministry.
 It is worth checking with your own Diocese if such a scheme is available.
 Other Dioceses websites are listed in the Other Links section of this website.